Ansalos/Graduation-Project/README.md

    6. Brute Force (Backtracking) Mode
    7. Self-Play Training (Reinforcement Learning)
    8. Play with Trained AlphaZero-like PUCT AI
+   9. PUCT with No Neural Net (Logic Only)
    Enter the mode number:
    ```
 5. **Enter** a mode number.
 The program will prompt you for **board size**, **number of obstacles**, and **start position**.